Crizomb/ai_pdf/README.md

 Choose the pdf you want to work on
 Wait a little bit for the pdf to get vectorized (check task manager to see if your gpu is going vrum)

-Launch LM Studio, Go to the local Server tab, choose 1234 as server port, start server (If you want to use open-ai or any other cloud LLM services, change line 10 of x/ai_pdf/back_end/inference.py with your api_key and your provider url)
+Launch LM Studio, Go to the local Server tab, choose the model you want to run, choose 1234 as server port, start server (If you want to use open-ai or any other cloud LLM services, change line 10 of x/ai_pdf/back_end/inference.py with your api_key and your provider url)

 Ask questions to the chatbot